WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 </details>

-Note this component does not fetch any data yet, only presents the hardcoded list of pages.
+Note that this component does not fetch any data yet, only presents the hardcoded list of pages.
 When you refresh the page, you should see the following:

 ![](./media/list-of-pages/simple-list.jpg)

 ## Step 2: Fetch the data

-The hardcoded sample page isn’t very useful.
+The hard-coded sample page isn’t very useful.
 We want to display your actual WordPress pages so let’s fetch the actual list of pages from the WordPress API.

-Before we start, let’s confirm there are some pages for us to fetch.
-Navigate to Pages using the sidebar menu and confirm it shows at least four or five positions:
+Before we start, let’s confirm we actually have some pages to fetch.
+Navigate to Pages using the sidebar menu and ensure it shows at least four or five positions:

 ![](./media/list-of-pages/pages-list.jpg)